Sony BRAVIA 3 TV Review

 0.000

 The TV has just sub-par HDR brightness.
-Some highlights stand out a bit in darker scenes, but the TV's HDR brightness isn't good enough to display brighter highlights with impact.
+Some highlights stand out a bit in darker scenes, and it's a bit better than some similar models like the Samsung Q8F 2025.
+Overall, the TV's HDR brightness isn't good enough to display brighter highlights with impact.

 These measurements are after calibrating the HDR white point with the following settings: